Evilpasture/project-zahlen/README.md

 # Project Zahlen

-A **simple** project that integrates Vulkan, Jolt Physics and ImGUI for hardware raytracing, asset pipelining and game development.
+A **simple** project that integrates Vulkan, Jolt Physics and ImGUI for hardware raytracing, fast and straightforward creative work conversions and game development with Fennel/Lua.

 ## Build Requirements
 * **CMake (>= 3.25)**: Build automation tool.